kubeshop/testkube-docs/docs/testkube-pro/articles/organization-management.md

 ![Organization Management](../../img/organization-management.png)

-You can also create new organizations from this menu.
+(You can also create new organizations from this menu).

-## Organization Settings
+The following tabs are available for managing an Organisation.

-### Environments
+## Environments

 In the environments section, you can see the list of your existing environments.